andreigrozescu/open-science-ai-rse/RATIONALE.md

         print("Nube de palabras clave generada.")
 ```

+#### Verification:

+I verified the word cloud generation by manually inspecting the results directory for the wordcloud.png file.
+Additionally, I reviewed the generated word cloud to check if it accurately reflected the most frequent words in the abstracts.

 ### 4. **Count and Visualize the Number of Figures**
 The script then counts the number of figures in each article by parsing the XML files and finding `tei:figure` elements.
 A bar chart is created to visualize the number of figures per article, which is saved in the `results` directory.